dracut-crypt-ssh/dracut-crypt-ssh/README.md

 ### Bad things

-- Uses plenty of insecure tempfiles on initramfs build, should probably use tempdir with all these safely inside.

-- Some pre-pivot hook should cleanup (kill) sshd pid.

 - Does `gcc -std=gnu99 -O2 -Wall "$moddir"/auth.c -o "${tmp_file}"` for that
   "console_auth" binary on dracut run, that should probably be done when installed into dracut's modules.d or maybe there is good packaged substitute